stackhpc/ansible-collection-openstack/roles/os_flavors/README.md

 Optionally, the dict may also contain an item 'extra_specs', which is a dict of metadata to attach to the flavor object.

-`is_public` is a mandatory parameter when mapping flavor to project.
+`is_public` default is `true`.
+It is a mandatory parameter when mapping flavor to project, and it have to be set to `false` in that case.
 Non public flavor can't be mapped.
 However there is possibility to create flavor which is private and not mapped to any project.
 Only 'true' and 'false' are allowed here.

 `project` list of project to which flavor should be mapped.
 In other
 words: this flavor will be visible and usable only in said project.
-It is a dict, withpossible one element.
+It is a dict, with possible one element.

 Dependencies
 ------------